asianbeautymod/AsianBeauty/wikiContent/rules.md

 **Moderator Conduct**

 1. Accepting money or gifts in exchange for privileges is not allowed.
-2. Banning a member without providing a reason is not allowed.
+2. Banning a community member without providing a reason is not allowed.
+We may or may not ban throwaway accounts, spammers, or bots without reason.
 3. We will continue to shape /r/asianbeauty to be welcoming, informative, and enjoyable for our community.
+4. We will provide regular status updates on the sub/projects in the Weekly Roundup, biweekly or monthly depending on the current sub needs (as of 5/21/17)

 **Moderator Limits:**

-* We can only have two things stickied at a time.
+* Reddit can only have two things stickied at a time.
 * We can not shadowban or unshadowban someone.
 * We are not Reddit employees or admins.
 We are unpaid volunteers who love AB.
 * We cannot control downvotes or see who cast them.